Qusay77/cypress-project/README.md

 In other words its our take on [Monorepos](https://monorepo.tools/)
 ## _This Document is Under Heavy Construction!_

-This setup aims to acheive the ability to automate, deploy and test standalone building blocks for constant review and feedback through their developement.
+This setup aims to achieve the ability to automate, deploy and test standalone building blocks for constant review and feedback through their development.

 # Stack
  Core 🔴